Pete Dunne: The Brawling Brutes (2022–2023)

+New Catch Republic; Los Americanos (2024–present)

+Butch reunited with Tyler Bate, who got promoted to SmackDown on 5 January 2024 at SmackDown: New Year's Revolution, to reform British Strong Style.
+On 19 January episode of SmackDown, Butch returned to his original ring name, Pete Dunne, and they defeated Pretty Deadly in a rematch from SmackDown: New Year's Revolution.
+On 23 February episode of SmackDown, the team was renamed to New Catch Republic.
+New Catch Republic won the Undisputed WWE Tag Team Championship Contender Series for an Undisputed WWE Tag Team Championship match at Elimination Chamber: Perth, but failed to defeat The Judgment Day (Finn Bálor and Damian Priest) for the titles at the event.
+At Night 1 of WrestleMania XL, New Catch Republic participated in a six-pack tag team ladder match for the Undisputed WWE Tag Team Championship, but failed to win any of the tag titles.
+At 2024 WWE Draft, New Catch Republic were drafted to the Raw brand in the supplemental draft.
+In July, Bate was reportedly sidelined for a torn pectoral muscle after he suffered an injury, putting the team on hiatus.

+On the March 31, 2025 edition of Raw, New Catch Republic made their tag team return.
+On the July 28, 2025 episode of Raw, Dunne portrayed the third version of the masked character El Grande Americano along with El Grande Americano and Tyler Bate collectively known as Los Americanos.
+In the same month, it was reported that Dunne had begun working as a producer for WWE's sister promotion Lucha Libre AAA Worldwide.
+On the September 29 episode of Raw, he was given the new name Rayo Americano while Bate was given the name Bravo Americano.

 Professional wrestling style and persona

-Dunne is nicknamed "The Bruiserweight" in reference to both his stature and style, which mostly consists of brawling, stiff strikes, submission grappling, and bending of his opponents' fingers.
+Dunne is nicknamed "The Bruiserweight" in reference to both his weight class and wrestling style, which mostly consists of brawling, stiff strikes, submission grappling, and bending of his opponents' fingers.
 His finishing maneuver is a pumphandle reverse STO called the Bitter End which was originally called Drop Dead.
-He then transitioned into a more manic and aggressive character when he transitioned to the “Butch” ring name on the main roster.
+He then transitioned into a more manic and aggressive style when he adopted the Butch character on the main roster.

 Other ventures

 Alongside fellow wrestlers Mark Andrews and Eddie Dennis, England co-founded Defend Indy Wrestling, a clothing line for independent wrestling fans.
 Inspired by the "Defend Pop Punk" message made popular by American pop punk band Man Overboard, the trio created the brand in 2011 to produce clothes and other merchandise.

 Personal life

 Like his British Strong Style teammates Tyler Bate and Trent Seven, England became a vegan after watching the 2014 documentary Cowspiracy.
-He advocates a vegan lifestyle on social media and in interviews.